pippinbarr/cart253-2020/modules/04/loops.md

   action();
 }

-// The imaginary action() will be executed UNTIL the condition is false while (condition) {
+// The imaginary action() will be executed FOR AS LONG AS the condition is true, over and over while (condition) {
   action();
 }